wazuh/wazuh-documentation/source/user-manual/api/rbac/reference.rst

 decoders_read
 ^^^^^^^^^^^^^^^
-Allow read all decoder files in the system.
+Allow reading all decoder files in the system.

 Actions
     - `decoders:read`_